winmoh/springboot-with-asam/README.md

 #### <h3 align="center">3-OBJECTIVES</h1>

-the first version of aaelBoot is restricted to crud manipulations restful apis in an MVC architecture with the necessary database configuration.This is not the final point of the project ,next versions will surely take into consideration other types of api(caching ,fetching and cleaning ,security config  ......), also it will take into consideration different types of architectures.So ,it is a matter of evolution and progress .
+the first version of ASAM DSL is restricted to crud manipulations restful apis in an MVC architecture with the necessary database configuration.This is not the final point of the project ,next versions will surely take into consideration other types of api(caching ,fetching and cleaning ,security config  ......), also it will take into consideration different types of architectures.So ,it is a matter of evolution and progress .